A Beautifully Restored Family Holiday Cottage in Warkworth

 Open plan to the lounge, this sociable space is perfect for a family or friends gathering together.
 A beautiful oak dining table seats eight and overlooks the pretty east-facing courtyard through traditional French doors.
 There’s a wall-mounted Smart TV in the dining area.

 The kitchen at Eider Cottage is ideal for those who enjoy cooking, as there’s ample preparation space for family cooking.
-The kitchen has a fridge, freezer, electric fan oven, induction hob, kettle, toaster, Nespresso coffee machine with initial supply of pods, combination microwave, dishwasher, washer/dryer, huge larder for food storage and a Bluetooth speaker/DAB radio.
+The kitchen has a fridge, freezer, electric fan oven, induction hob, kettle, toaster, Nespresso coffee machine (please bring your own supply of coffee pods), combination microwave, dishwasher, washer/dryer, huge larder for food storage and a Bluetooth speaker/DAB radio.
 An interesting feature is the traditional-style rocking chair.

 King-size bedroom with en-suite shower room